Salz

 1846: The first Soolbadhotel Schützen opens.

-The Hotel Schützen starts its operation as the first Soolbadhotel.
-Today, the hotel no longer has its own brine bath, but the beautiful art nouveau hall and the lovely garden terrace have been preserved.
+The Hotel Schützen is the first brine bath hotel to open its doors.
+Today, the hotel no longer has its own brine bath, but the beautiful Art Nouveau hall and the lovely garden terrace have been preserved.

 Hotel Schützen Rheinfelden